A Soldier’s Play

 There was a very brief moment during our performance when the microphones went out, and some noise from the sidewalk bled into the theater during a quiet moment in the action.
 But these were minor distractions, and didn’t stop the experience from being everything I expect from the topmost notch of live theatre.

 Appealing to a more diverse audience than most of what Broadway has to offer, it’s a shame that this classic whodunnit? mystery with stronger-than-average character development will only be around a short time.

-Andrew Andrews attended A Soldier’s Play at American Airlines Theatre in New York on Wednesday, January 8, 2020 @ 8:00pm to write this review.
+Andrew Andrews attended A Soldier’s Play at American Airlines Theatre in Manhattan on Wednesday, January 8, 2020 @ 8:00pm to write this review.